jup-ag/space-station/guides/3-limit-order/3-lo-partners.md

   </a>
 </div>

-Jupiter uses <b>TradingView</b> technology to showcase chart data.
-TradingView serves as a charting platform catering to a worldwide network of traders and investors, offering exceptional access to real-time information such as the <b>SOL/USD</b> chart, the most recent news, financial reports, Stock screener and Economic calendar.
+Jupiter uses <a href="https://www.tradingview.com/" target="_blank">TradingView</a> technology to showcase chart data.
+TradingView serves as a charting platform catering to a worldwide network of traders and investors, offering exceptional access to real-time information such as the <b>SOL/USD</b> chart, the most recent news, financial reports, <a href="https://www.tradingview.com/screener/" target="_blank">Stock screener</a> and <a href="https://www.tradingview.com/economic-calendar/" target="_blank">Economic calendar</a>.